leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

    ::

-      #error -- unsupported GNU version! gcc 4.7 and up are not supported!
+      #error -- unsupported GNU version! gcc x.x and up are not supported!

    This will allow Cycles to successfully compile the CUDA rendering kernel the first time it attempts to use your GPU for rendering.
 Once the kernel is built successfully, you can launch Blender as you normally would and the CUDA kernel will still be used for rendering.

 CUDA Error: Kernel compilation failed